fishblish/ReViA/README.md

-# search-for-regulatory-variants
+# ReViA - Regulatory Variants Annotations
-Preparing a tool for searching regulatory variants in the genome.
+Preparing a tool for searching and annotating regulatory variants in the genome.

 All key functions are located in directory *src* in the file *firstmodule.py*, and their execution takes place in the file *main.py*.